 How will MT savings and costs be treated in calculating portfolio cost-effectiveness (C/E)?

 Each MT initiative’s Business Plan (BP) will estimate the cost-effectiveness of that initiative over its expected duration, which is likely to stretch over multiple 4-year planning cycles.
-However, since costs usually occur up front and savings occur later, there may be a problem incorporating the “life cycle” metric of initiative C/E into a given four-year planning cycle since costs could happen in one planning cycle and energy savings in a subsequent one(s).
-In this case, how should MT costs and energy savings be incorporated into portfolio cost-effectiveness?
+However, since costs usually occur up front and savings occur later, there may be a problem incorporating the “life cycle” metric of initiative C/E into a given four-year planning cycle since costs could happen in one planning cycle and energy savings in subsequent one(s).
+Whether or not portfolio cost-effectiveness is a determinative factor in a utility’s decision to pursue a given MT initiative, recognition of a single year’s or single 4-year cycle’s reportable MT initiative investment and attributable/verified savings will likely impact willingness to pursue an initiative and when.
+Still, how should MT costs and energy savings be incorporated into portfolio cost-effectiveness?
 In considering options, it might be good to ask: what will encourage MT investments but not create too large a risk to any one party?
 Put another way, which method should we use to manage MT’s inherent uncertainty while still motivating action to implement MT?

-Option 1: Treat MT initiatives as part of the EE portfolio, as part of a programmatic or administrative expense category of the portfolio that is required to demonstrate energy savings.
-Shield early costs from portfolio calculations by ensuring they are budgeted in R&D/ET/BED budgets in the near-term because these categories are not required to demonstrate energy savings.
-Once savings become large, they can be verified and the total program costs and benefits would be moved to the programmatic or other portion of the portfolio
+Option 1: MT initiative expenditures are categorized as an EE program expense in the portfolio (whether as part of a programmatic or administrative expense category), subject to the TRC and required to demonstrate energy savings.

 This option means utilities bear the full costs/risk of an MT initiative before the transformation occurs.
 And depending on the size of the MT costs and the level of overall portfolio cost-effectiveness, it could cause ripples in the overall portfolio C/E, especially if the portfolio C/E is already on the margin.